 Tell your doctor if you:

 - Are allergic to any medicines, including anesthetics.

-- Are taking any medicines, including blood-thinning medicines such as warfarin (Coumadin) or aspirin.
+- Are taking any medicines, including aspirin or some other blood thinner.

 - Have had any bleeding problems, including blood clots in a vein (deep vein thrombosis, or DVT).

 - Have a history of joint stiffness or arthritis.
 Joint damage caused by arthritis may make it difficult or impossible to do this procedure.